reafian/raspberry_pi/README.md

 1. IPV6_check.sh - IPV6 updater.
 A small script to automatically update the IPV6 value in setupVars.conf on my PiHole
 2. move_camera_files.sh - The script that moves the motion video over to a WD MyCloud Mirror device.
 It would work except for the fact that the WD Mirror always overwites the SSH keys.
-3. motion.conf - A basic motion file to record video and do something with it.
+3. move_motion.conf - A basic motion file to record video and do something with it.
+4. sounds.py - stupid python script to play sounds on movement.
+5. sounds_motion.conf - motion configation to fire sounds.py on movement.

 ## IPV6_check.sh